Buying or Selling Equestrian properties

 I jumped at every opportunity to be around horses, taking a very short job at Wayne Newton’s Aramus Arabians in Las Vegas, the Beedle Arabian Ranch in Reno, HyWynne Arabians in Clarence, NY and there were others.
 I bought my first horse, Saylor, in 1990.

 Along with horse ownership comes an understanding of horse property.
 There are high-end horse people – I am not one of them.
 My jeans are dusty.
 I probably have some sort of tack in my car at any given point in time.
 I may even show up to show a listing in my muck boots.
 I can promise I will never – ever – show up in Stilettos to show a horse property like I have seen some agents do.
 But I am your agent to analyze the footing of an arena, evaluate a property based on its fencing, and warn you about soil issues that might become a problem.
-If you are buying, I can help you analyze them.
-If you are selling, I can market the heck out of them through my connections.

 I look forward to helping you with your horse property (and, of course, meeting your four-legged friends!